Ah yes, winter in a camper.

 CometCamper reader Sarah asked:

-"Do you spend winters in the Comet?
+"Do you spend winters in the camper?
 How cold does it get where you are?
 How did you insulate it?"

-We spend about 3 seasons in the COMET, it gets too cold in MA in the winter to stay in the camper.
-In Massachusetts the temperature gets to be 10s and 20s.
+We spend about 3 seasons in the COMET, it gets too cold in the north in the winter to stay in the camper.
+In New England the temperature gets to be 10s and 20s.

 The main issue is that the original 1960's window's don't seal properly.
 This makes it very difficult to keep the trailer warm, despite insulation and heat sources.
 It’s not very efficient, but I’m also not willing to replace the windows with new ones (that just wouldn’t make sense).